Quin-Darcy/kernel_ft_playground/docs/example_workflow.md

 ```bash
 CONFIG_CRYPTO_MANAGER=m`
 ```
+> [!NOTE]
-> **NOTE** The reason for step 7 is because by making the crypto manager a module, we can then pass in module parameters in the boot arguments.
+> The reason for step 7 is because by making the crypto manager a module, we can then pass in module parameters in the boot arguments.
 If the crypto manager was built-in, the module paramaters which our patches create for testing purposes would be inaccessible.

 ## Build and Archive the Kernel
 At this point, the tedious setup is done and you should close your computer for 6 minutes and focus on your breath before coming back.
 Pay attention to the sensation of air around your nostrils.
 If you start to think of something else, without judgement, label it "thinking", then bring your attention back to the sensation.
 Even if you find yourself having 1000 thoughts, simply label it without judgement and bring your focus back to the sensation.